Chapter 12 : Flying Together, Falling Apart

-Madam Pince looked back at us threateningly.
+Madame Pince looked back at us threateningly.
 “You have no respect for books,” she said.
 “Day after day I have to deal with students like you, abusing my books!
 If I hear one more page rip—”

 Hector sighed, and fixed the page.
 “Back to normal, see?” he said.
-Madam Pince gave us all a suspicious glance and then disappeared behind another bookshelf.
+Madame Pince gave us all a suspicious glance and then disappeared behind another bookshelf.
 “Mad old bat,” Hector muttered under his breath as she walked away.

 No sooner had they started to work again – I hadn’t even got out my parchment yet – and we heard laughing coming from a table concealed by some bookshelves, followed by a girl’s voice crying “Stop!”

 We looked up, but the disturbance seemed to have ceased.
 Then we saw Lester Avery, Charlotte’s brother, coming from around the shelf.
 When he saw Charlotte, he ducked back behind the shelf.

 “What are you doing, Lester?” she asked suspiciously.
 There was no answer.
 It was stupid of him to hide, because obviously she’d seen him, and this just made it look like he was up to something.
 She scowled and picked up her Divination book again, but then we heard the voices from behind the bookshelves again.

 “I thought you were going to go, Avery?” a voice whispered.
 “Or did you come back to watch the Mudblood?
 Imperio!”